Attorneys ask court to intervene against U.S. over migrant kids' detention conditions

 But there are now 178 children in border patrol facilities who have been there longer than the limit of 72 hours, U.S. Rep. Diana DeGette said she was told by HHS on Wednesday.

-At the Clint facility, the average length of time children are spending in custody is between six and 10 days, Station Chief Matthew Harris told reporters on Wednesday.
+At the Clint facility, the average length of time children are spending in custody is between six and 10 days, Harris told reporters on Wednesday.
 Teen mothers often stay longer, up to two weeks, because they are harder to place in HHS shelters, he said.

 President Donald Trump has made cracking down on immigration a centerpiece of his administration, arguing that the nation’s policies are too lax and filled with loopholes.
 But officials have struggled to handle a surge in mostly Central American families and unaccompanied children arriving at the U.S.-Mexico border, many of them claiming asylum.